 We serve churches and religious facilities across the entire CSRA market:

-The reason we've cleaned the same Catholic parish for seven straight years isn't that we held them to a contract.
+The reason we've cleaned the same Catholic parish year after year since 2018 isn't that we held them to a contract.
 It's that the work held up — Holy Week after Holy Week, Christmas Eve after Christmas Eve.

 If your parish, church, or congregation is shopping a new cleaning vendor in Augusta or anywhere in CSRA: request a free walkthrough or call 706-750-0674.
 We'll come on-site, walk every building with you, and have a per-building scope sheet and price within 24 hours.